Anirban166/GRE-words/README.md

 - Deceiving Cheater: Hustler, Swindler, Con Artist
 - Prodigy: Unusual/Extraordinary person (also applies to an event)
 - Misanthropist: One who dislikes humankind & avoids human society
+- Vassal: A holder of land by feudal tenure on conditions of homage and allegiance

 9) Sins:
 - Pride: Hauteur & Vanity (both extreme)